loss-and-quick/PyBlown/README.md

 # PyBlown
-His python-based cheat that used pymem.
+This python-based cheat for CS:GO that used pymem.
 Also, this cheat has only an auto-update Signatures (Netvars updates individually).